zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

    .. [#] For information on valid CSL variable names, please
           refer to the CSL specification, available via http://citationstyles.org/.

-.. [#] The Latin, Greek, Arabic and Cyrillic scripts are referred to here collectively
+.. [#] The Latin and Cyrillic scripts are referred to here collectively
-       as "Byzantine scripts", after the confluence of cultures in the first millenium that spanned all four.
+       as "Byzantine scripts", after the confluence of cultures in the first millenium that spanned both.

 .. [#] For a list of valid CSL locator label strings, see the
        CSL specification, available via  http://citationstyles.org/.